hybridgroup/cylon-intel-iot-analytics/README.markdown

 }).start();
 ```
-Make sure to review and store the returned `deviceToken` since as previously mentioned we'll
+Make sure to review and store the returned `deviceToken` since as previously mentioned, we will
 need it to add components and submit data.

-Now that we have the device's `deviceToken` and the device has been activated we need to add a component
+Now that we have the device's `deviceToken` and the device has been activated, we need to add a component
 to it.
-This component will act as our data repository for that device in that account, we'll do it with
-one of the default components already created and provided in the developer portal, but you can create and
+This component will act as our data repository for that device in that account.
+In this example, we will do it with one of the default components already created and provided in the developer portal.
+However, you can create and customize your own from the portal or using Cylon.

-customize your own from the portal or using Cylon.
-Let's check the code.
+Let's check the code:

 ```javascript
 "use strict";